NicolasKouk/Score4/README.md

 — Milton Bradley, 1977

-Score is counted as follows:
-- 1 point for winning
-- 0.5 point for drawing
+Score is updated after each game (1 point for winning, 0.5 point for drawing)

 (!)
 No spaces in the players' names, only between name and score.